-- j.
-The contractor shall keep open at a minimum, a single travel lane to allow for vehicular travel for area residents and emergency vehicles.
-The work zone shall be properly marked with signs approved by the DPW Engineering Division. - k.
-The applicant shall be responsible for controlling any erosion that may occur during construction with hay bales and /or silt fence.
-All exposed areas shall be stabilized with loam and seed or sod and maintained until they are stabilized. - Construction shall be completed in accordance with the approved final revised plan. - m.
-All construction traffic control signs and/or barriers must be clearly marked and easily removable.
+- shall be properly marked with signs approved by the Department of Public Works Engineering Division. - (c) The applicant shall be responsible for controlling any erosion that may occur during construction with hay bales and/or silt fence.
+All exposed areas shall be stabilized with loam and seed or sod and maintained until they are stabilized. - (d) Construction shall be completed in accordance with the approved final revised plan. - (e) All construction traffic control signs and/or barriers must be clearly marked and easily removable.
 All signs and barricades must be reflective for clear visibility at night.